-The assigned average weighted Asset Quality score of Ba3 is higher than the B2 initial score and incorporates the additional risk buffers that Altum benefits from under its EU- and government-sponsored funding programmes.
+The assigned Weighted Average Asset Quality score of Ba3 is higher than the B2 initial score and incorporates the additional risk buffers that Altum benefits from under its EU- and government-sponsored funding programmes.

-The problem loan ratio is high (16% at end-June 2019), but the risk is largely mitigated by sizeable government- and EU-backed assetrisk protection (reported as credit risk cover by public funding).
+The problem loan ratio is high (15% as of the end of December 2019), but the risk is largely mitigated by sizeable government- and EU-backed asset-risk protection (reported as credit risk cover by public funding).
 Under this credit risk cover scheme, the sponsor (the State of Latvia or the EU) takes the first losses within the portfolios of loans, venture fund investments or guarantees (the percentage varies from one programme to another), providing significant protection against asset risk.
+The new instruments offered as a response to the coronavirus outbreak will benefit from the same asset protection cover.
 Because of the nature of Altum's mandate and the risk cover, the institution has a larger risk appetite than would be the case for a commercial bank.

-Altum's portfolio is diversified.
-As of the end of June 2019, the group held a portfolio of financial instruments granted within the state aid programmes of a total value of €565 million (2018: €514 million), made up of 20,441 projects (2018: 18,280), including the following:
+Altum's portfolio is diversified (see Exhibit 3).
+As of the end of December 2019, the group held a portfolio of financial instruments granted within the state aid programmes of a total value of €592 million (2018: €514 million), made up of 22,022 projects (2018: 18,280), consisting of the following:

-- " a loan portfolio of €229 million (2018: €217 million) - " investments in venture capital funds for a total value of €63 million (2018: €60 million) - " a guarantee portfolio of €273 million (2018: €237 million)
+- " a loan portfolio of €240 million (2018: €217 million), - " investments in venture capital funds for a total value of €67 million (2018: €60 million), and - " a guarantee portfolio of €284 million (2018: €237 million).